geoffreytools/ts-spec/README.md

 ```

 #### Array of assertions
-The recommended way to do it is the following:
+The recommended way to return multiple assertions is an implicit return:
 ```typescript
 test('test description', t => [
     t.pass(),